 Inflation is an overall increase in the cost of living, caused by increasing prices.
 Because goods and services become more expensive to buy, it causes the real value of money to fall.
 As a result, your money may buy you much less 10 years down the line than it would when you first started saving.

 If you’re saving for something over 5 years in the future, you’ll probably want to put your money into a product that will help your money grow enough to counter the effects of inflation.

 Bank accounts and other types of savings methods that hold your money in cash probably aren’t the best way to save for your long-term goals.
 They tend to be the safest places to hold your money but don’t tend to offer high enough interest rates to grow your money.
 Investing is usually the better option, but every investment has risk attached.
 Investing can also seem like an intimidating process.
 But luckily there are many investment products designed to help you achieve specific long-term savings goals.

 The best way to save for retirement is usually to put away a sum of money into a pension fund every month.

 There are two main types of pension plans that help you to create a fund big enough to live off when you retire: workplace pensions and personal pensions.

-A workplace pension is a scheme set up by your employer.
+is a scheme set up by your employer.
 Typically, these let you save through a combination of your own contributions and contributions from your employer.

-A personal pension scheme is a retirement savings plan that you arrange yourself.
+scheme is a retirement savings plan that you arrange yourself.
 They’re an especially good idea if you are self-employed or ineligible for a workplace pension, although anyone can set one up.
 So, if you wanted, you could use a personal pension to supplement your workplace pension.